 Let’s Start Coding

-As noted in Part I, when converting this site, we opted to start from scratch rather than upgrading the existing code base.
+As noted in Part I, when converting this website to responsive design, we opted to start from scratch rather than upgrading the existing code base.
 However, we’re not throwing away our old code completely.
 We’ll need all the content and almost everything else that isn’t covered by a Foundation component will need to be imported to our new site.

 One page at a time